 Living in a rainy city means I look for a mascara that is waterproof and flake-proof but also adds volume and length without clumping.
 I’ve gone through many mascaras but so far Maybelline’s The Rocket Waterproof mascara has held out to be the best I’ve tried.
 Not only can this last through a day of rain or sweat, but I can see a noticeable difference in the length and volume of my lashes after applying.

 Tip: Quickly move the wand perpendicular to your eyelashes as you apply the mascara to add more volume and avoid clumping.

 Let me know what you think of these affordable eye makeup picks or if you have your own hidden cheap makeup secrets.
+Here’s also a resource for beginner eyeshadow looks that might give you some inspiration for your new products!
 I’d love to know your opinions in the comments, or what you would like me to talk more about!

 Note: this article contains referral links.

 Prices may vary depending on your location and store.